scalawithcats/scala-with-cats/src/pages/applicatives/cartesian.md

 ).mapN(Cat.apply)
 ```

+Internally `mapN` uses
+the `Cartesian` to extract the values from the `Option`
+and the `Functor` to apply the values to the function.

+It's nice to see that this syntax is type checked.
 If we supply a function that
 accepts the wrong number or types of parameters,
 we get a compile error: